Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: Testing AI-VPFIT with synthetic spectra

 We base synthetic spectra on the $z_{abs}=1.15$ absorption complex in the spectrum of the bright quasar HE 0515-0414.
 The choice is unimportant and some other system could equally have been used.
 This particular absorption complex spans an unusually large redshift range, $1.14688 < z_{abs} < 1.15176$, corresponding to a velocity range $\sim 700$ km/s.
 It is not necessary to use such an extensive range for the purposes required here.
 We therefore use a subset of the system spanning the redshift range $1.14688 < z_{abs} < 1.14742$, corresponding to a velocity range $\sim 100$ km/s.
 For simplicity we simulate only three transitions, Mg II 2796 and 2803 {\AA} and Fe II 2383 {\AA}.

 The simulated spectra are Voigt profiles convolved with a Gaussian instrumental profile with $\sigma_{res} = 1.11$ km/s.
 The pixel size is approximately $0.83$ km/s and the signal to noise ratio per pixel is 100 (the noise is taken to be Gaussian).
-The resolution and pixel size correspond to those of the HARPS instrument on the ESO 3.6m telescope.
-We derive the input absorption line parameters as follows.
-In the redshift range $1.14688 < z_{abs} < 1.14742$, using AI-VPFIT to analyse existing HARPS spectra, we find a total of eight heavy element absorption components plus one interloper.
-We model the (real) data including a temperature parameter for each absorption component in the complex i.e. each component has both a turbulent and a thermal component to its observed $b$-parameter.
-This AI-VPFIT model becomes one of the synthetic models.
-We call this the {\it ``temperature''} model.
-The detailed parameters used to create the {\it temperature} synthetic spectrum are given in Table~\ref{tab:syn_data}.
+The resolution and pixel size correspond to those of the HARPS instrument on the ESO 3.6m telescope \citep{Mayor2003}.
+The parameters used to generate the synthetic spectra are derived as follows.
+Firstly, we use AI-VPFIT to model the real HARPS spectrum of HE 0515-0414.
+The Voigt profiles used to model the real data are compound broadened.
+In the redshift range $1.14688 < z_{abs} < 1.14742$, we find a total of eight absorption components.
+Using the parameters for this model\footnote{There is one slight change: we inserted an interloper into the MgII 2796 feature to make the modelling slightly mode challenging.
+This can be seen in Figure \ref{fig:model_evol_stg1}.}, we create a synthetic spectrum.
+We refer to this synthetic spectrum as a {\it ``compound''} spectrum.
+The detailed parameters used to create the synthetic spectrum are given in Table~\ref{tab:syn_data}.
+In Section \ref{sec:Temp-importance} we describe two further synthetic spectra; one with thermal broadening and one with turbulent broadening.